Koenkk/zigbee2mqtt.io/docs/devices/DJT11LM.md

 ### Pairing
 Press the reset button for about 5 seconds.
 The LED lights up 3 times.
-Then press the button again every 2 seconds (maximum 20 times).
+Then press the button again every 2 seconds to keep it awake (maximum 20 times).

 *NOTE: When you fail to pair a device, try replacing the battery, this could solve the problem.*